-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Develop HR Plan Define Project Organization Plan HR Management What's new in ISO?
-The "Define Project Organization" process aims to secure commitments from the permanent organization (team leaders for instance).
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Develop HR Plan Define Project Organization Plan HR Management What's new in ISO? the permanent organiza Plan", its objective is als project, and to detail he The "Define Project Organization" process aims to secure commitments from the permanent organization (team leaders for instance).
 Like the "Develop HR Plan", its objective is also to define the roles and responsibilities in the project, and to detail how resources will be acquired, how they will be rewarded and released.
 What's new in the 5 th edition?
 No major addition.
-No major addition.
-Process Acquire Project Team Establish Project Team Acquire Project Team What's new in ISO?
-The ISO standard introduces the idea of staff contracts in addition to the staff assignments, which is interesting since, in many organizations, there is a more or less formal agreement between the functional managers and the project management team.
-What's new in the 5 th edition?
-The new release of the ANSI standard introduces a new technique to acquire the project team: Multi-criteria decision analysis uses more objective decision criteria like the cost, the availability, the experience, the knowledge, etc. Process Develop Project Team Develop Project Team Develop Project Team What's new in ISO?
-No major addition.
+Process Acquire Project Team Establish Project Team Acquire Project Team What's new in ISO? assignments, which is ir The ISO standard introduces the idea of staff contracts in addition to the staff assignments, which is interesting since, in many organizations, there is a more or less formal agreement between the functional managers and the project management team.
+What's new in the 5 th edition? the project team: Multi The new release of the ANSI standard introduces a new technique to acquire the project team: Multi-criteria decision analysis uses more objective decision criteria like the cost, the availability, the experience, the knowledge, etc. Process Develop Project Team Develop Project Team Develop Project Team What's new in ISO?
 No major addition.
 What's new in the 5 th edition?
 No major addition.